 The 2000s and 2010s were a few decades of amazing business for TSMC.
 Production trucked along with the supply and demand seemed to be perfectly matched.
 Innovation was made across the computing industry in other interesting ways.

 As a quiet giant in the tech industry, TSMC held a strong position in the stock exchange and the majority of the market share for semiconductors.
-With the added production rate of the company’s subsidiaries and standard of quality in the company’s process, TSMC is a force that is near impossible to stand up against.
+With the added production rate of the company’s subsidiaries and the standard of quality in the company’s process, TSMC is a force that is nearly impossible to stand up against.
 No other time did this become more apparent than during the pandemic of 2020.

 As government pressure caused a wild stir in how to handle the situation, many companies were forced to bring production down to a standstill.
 The supply fabricated by TSMC covers around 90% of the semiconductor market.
 Without the units to fill the demand, consumer electronics could not be made.
-AMD, Nvidia, Apple, Sony, Microsoft, and a plethora of tech companies who rely on a supply of microchips suffered from the cut to production.
+AMD, Nvidia, Apple, Sony, Microsoft, and a plethora of tech companies that rely on a supply of microchips suffered from the cut to production.